 Dr. Kenny De Meirleir Web Seminars:

-These web seminars are part of the project Wetenschap voor Patienten, or in English, Science for Patients.
+These web seminars are part of the project titled Wetenschap voor Patienten, or in English, Science for Patients.
 This project is a collaboration between Science Alliance and Dutch ME/cvs Vereniging (www.me-cvsvereniging.nl).
-There will be 20 web seminars with Dr. Kenny De Meirleir.
+There are 20 web seminars with Dr. Kenny De Meirleir.
 Other ME/CFS scientists will follow.
-Not all seminars are available with English subtitles yet.

 Twelve questions answered about ME, its origin and possible causes.

 ME, Co-morbidity and Exclusion Criteria.